 Other homeowners have been taken in by unscrupulous contractors in the past.
-Here’s a few of them.
-We want you to be forewarned and forearmed.
+Here’s a few of the contractor scams they fell for.
+Be forewarned and forearmed!

 “I Can Help You Finance Your Job”

-To avoid a loan scam, don’t sign a document you haven’t read or that has blank spaces to be filled in “after you sign”.
+To avoid a contractor scam regarding a loan, don’t sign a document you haven’t read or that has blank spaces to be filled in “after you sign”.
 You shouldn’t agree to financing through your contractor without shopping around and comparing loan terms.

 “I’ll Need the Money Up Front”